 1. Mat Cutter

 Mat cutters top the list of must-have custom framing tools for any framer.
 They give you crisp, clean mat openings that make any piece pop.
-Whether you’re framing a family photo, a museum-grade print, or pulling off a trendy floating frame look, precision matters.
+Whether you’re framing a family photo, mounting a museum-grade print, or pulling off a trendy floating frame look, precision matters.

 Where to get it: